China Starts Here

 - Beijing and the Great Wall (2-4 days)

 - Hong Kong and the Pearl River Delta (3-5 days)

 In terms of other China destinations to add to your trip, this will depend greatly on how much time you have in total—or, if you’re spending one month, how much you have leftover after visiting major China tourist places.

 Should You Visit China?

-On the other hand, it would be irresponsible to ignore all the human rights abuses in China, and how they’re linked to the country’s advancements in many instances.
-These include well-known cases like ethnic cleansing in Tibet and Xinjiang, to aggression toward sovereign Taiwan, to the forced relocations that preceded the 2008 Beijing Summer Olympics (and are probably happening in advance of the 2022 winter games), to widespread censorship, to the fact that China doesn’t have a great record on LGBT rights, women’s rights or a whole host of other issues.
+On the other hand, it would be irresponsible to ignore all the human rights abuses in China, and how they’re linked to the country’s advancement, in many instances.
+These include well-known cases like ethnic cleansing in Tibet and Xinjiang, to Chinese aggression toward sovereign Taiwan, to the forced relocations that preceded the 2008 Beijing Summer Olympics, to widespread censorship, to the fact that China doesn’t have a great record on LGBT rights, women’s rights or a whole host of other issues.
 I would be a hypocrite to recommend against traveling to China, given that I’d lived and traveled extensively there, but you need to travel with your eyes open.